peterhinch/micropython-fourier/README.md

 window.py   | Assembler code to initialise an array and to multiply two 1D arrays. |
 polar.py    | Cartesian to polar conversion.
 Includes fast atan2 approximation. |
 ctrlmap.ods | Structure of the control array |
-algorithms.py | Floating point Python DFT used as basis for asm code. |
+algorithms.py | Pure Python DFT used as basis for asm code. |

 dftadc.py also illustrates the use of a window function.